 There are so many different variations on this Spanish dish – but this easy paella recipe will help you if you’re trying it for the first time.
 Begin with an easy chicken paella… and when you’re a bit more confident, progress onto other ingredients.

-This recipe is for a chicken paella – but you can easily swap this for rabbit or seafood.
+This recipe is for a chicken paella – but you can easily add in other ingredients.

 Ingredients (serves two)